-E. coli O145 Outbreak Lawsuit: Victim Compensation
+Ohio E. coli Outbreak Lawsuit: Victim Compensation

 The amount of compensation for a victim is dependent on a number of factors, such as the victim’s related health problems, age, occupation, and estimated time for recovery.
 Generally, liable parties pay money to the victim to cover medical expenses, cost of care, lost income, pain and suffering, emotional distress, disability, loss of quality of life, and other damages.
+You can contact our law firm using the form below.

 - The food product was contaminated with E. coli O145 bacteria